Peer-to-peer lending has become an area of interest for yield-seeking investors in recent years as savings and bond rates continue to disappoint.

 The major players in the peer-to-peer universe

 Peer-to-peer is fairly new as an online process, with the first large-scale site beginning operations only in 2005.
-Many platforms have hit the market since, but by far the two biggest are Prosper—now called Prosper Marketplace—and Lending Club.
+Many platforms have hit the market since, but one notable one is Prosper.

 The rewards of peer-to-peer investing